Ila-inGit/HYP-WebProject-ANFOSSY-BAKULEVA-CAPPELLA-FAVARO/README.md

 ### Database integration

 Sequelize module has been used to integrate the database with the application.
 The two communicate through apis which access the db and answer to a get request.

+### Nuxt.js usage

+1. We could exploit SSR (Server Side Rendering) as the server will be used to deliver HTML based on all the components in the application instead of the pure JavaScript, gaining a large SEO (Search Engine Optimization) boost and better UX (user experience).
+2. It supports generating a static website based on the Vue application, still having an high score in SEO as the framework will pre-render all pages and include the necessary HTML.
+3. It also allows to stick to a more classical approach of web development relying on CSR (Client Side Rendering).
+4. The choice between CSR and SSR depends on the weight of the requests made to the server and some other factor including the type of data that you have to retrieve from the server or the level of security you have to achieve.
+Server-side rendering allows developers to pre-populate a web page with custom user data directly on the server.
+It is generally faster to make all the requests within a server and it is great for some search engine that crawl the site for better SEO.
+The cons are that the server needs to be frequently requested and this can bring to a general slowdown of the website.
+On the other hand Client-side rendering manages the routing dynamically without refreshing the page every time a user requests a different route and it is generally faster after the rendering of the first page (the first request is a complex bundle of all the information needed).
+It is great for web applications and relies on a selection of JavaScript libraries.
+The cons of this approach are the low SEO if it is implemented in the wrong way and in many cases the initial load may be quite heavy.
+5. Given its modularity, it's possible to reuse code all over the website thanks to the concept of the components.
+This modular architecture makes the development faster and easier and allowed us to guarantee uniformity in the design of all the pages and also to optimized the code making it more readable.
+6. Default Nuxt.js application have also a really useful directory structure so that everything is standardized, but most of all it grants the correct use of some of the functionality offered by this framework as for example the routing or the store function.
+It also allows the auto detection of the pages, the components (reusable modules) and the page layouts.
+7. It grants the integration with some external API such as databases (we used PostgreSQL).

 # Nuxt Website